The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The bonding pad pitch is smallest on the APV~side and amounts to only 44~\um.
 To achieve a pad pitch with enough bonding pad width for good wire bonding, the bonding pads are arranged in three rows as shown in figure~\ref{fig:C2_pa_three_rows}.
 The minimum pattern width and pitch are 20~\um\ and 15~\um\ on the design, respectively.
 For good wire bonding quality, a minimum bonding pad width of 30~\um\ is required, and a thin displaced gold plating is applied onto a nickel plating with a thickness of 3 to 4~\um.

+The name and functions of the eleven different pitch adapter geometries are summarized in (table~\ref{tab:C2_pitch_adapters}).
+Their specific use and locations is described in the discussion of the ladder design and construction.

 \paragraph{Layer 3.} Layer 3 ladders consist of two small DSSDs, glued on the mechanical support structure, made by two aluminum bridges and two support structures called ``ribs'', made by a 1 mm AIREX\textsuperscript{\textregistered} sheet sandwiched by 0.1 mm carbon fiber reinforced plastic (\acrshort{CFRP}) plates.
 The \apv\ readout chips are located on hybrid boards at both ends of the ladder.
 There are separate boards for the $N$- and $P$-side chips on each side, glued together with an electrically isolating but thermally conductive foil (Sil-Pad\textsuperscript{\textregistered} 800~\citeCompany{silpad}) in between.
 These hybrid sandwiches are then screwed onto the aluminum bridges.
 The L3 pitch adapters are glued at one end to the hybrid boards in front of the readout chips and at the other end directly to the sensor surface.
 The heat produced by the \apv\ chips is drained through the bridges, which are screw-mounted to the \COtwo\ cooled end-rings.
-To improve the thermal contact between the $P$-side chips and the bridges, a $\rm 0.5\,mm$ thick soft and thermally conductive pad (Kerafol Softtherm 86/235~\citeCompany{kerafol}) is inserted.
+To improve the thermal contact between the $P$-side chips and the bridges, a $\rm 0.5\,mm$ thick soft and thermally conductive pad (Keratherm Softtherm 86/235~\citeCompany{keratherm}) is inserted.
 The \apv\ chips on the $N$-side hybrid board are indirectly cooled through the PCB.
 A schematic of the full Layer 3 ladder, with the ribs and the bridges highlighted on the u/P side, is shown in figure~\ref{fig:C3_L3_ladder}.

-\paragraph{Layer 4, 5 and 6.} Since the design of the ladders of L4, L5 and L6 is quite similar, we describe only the L6 design here as an example.
-It comprises five DSSDs and the most complex SVD ladder design.
+\paragraph{Layer 4, 5 and 6.} Since the design of the ladders of L4, L5 and L6 is quite similar, the L6 design is described as an example.
+It comprises five DSSDs and is the most complex SVD ladder design.
 An exploded view of an L6 ladder is shown in figure~\ref{fig:C2_l6_exploded_view}.